keithrbennett/keithrbennett.github.io/_posts/2018-08-04-using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 And although the object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by inheritance (2) can produce a correct result, in many cases it is unnecessarily verbose, ceremonial, and awkward.

+To further embellish on this point, @kayess pointed me to a [discussion](http://okmij.org/ftp/Scheme/oop-in-fp.txt) on a Scheme forum where Anton van Straaten said about closures (lambdas are closures): "A closure's  simplicity can be an asset: classes and interfaces can get in the way of simple parameterization of behavior.
+Anyone who's tried functional programming in Java or C++ has encountered this - it can be done, but it's more tedious."
+Anton goes on to provide an entertaining koan about the subject.

 Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are _several_?

 Let's say we have a class that contains 3 varying behaviors.
 As an admittedly contrived example, let's say we have classes for each of hundreds of different species of animals, and they each have a `move`, `sleep`, and `vocalize` behavior.
 As a simplifying assumption, let's say that each of these behaviors has 7 possible variations, each of which is shared by many species.
 If we were to write a class to implement each possible set of the 3 behaviors, we would need the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of classes, (7 * 7 * 7), or 343 classes!
 That would be a silly monstrosity for several reasons of course, one of which being we could simplify the design by providing a class hierarchy for each of the three kinds of behavior, and plug those into the larger class -- but then we would still need (7 + 7 + 7), or 21 classes!
 (Probably 24 really, as pure design would dictate an additional class as an abstract superclass for each set of 7 implementations).